Health Text Simplification: An Annotated Corpus for Digestive Cancer Education and Novel Strategies for Reinforcement Learning: Related Work

-Many LLMs are instruction-tuned to learn to follow natural language instructions, which enables prompt-based approaches, including in-context learning, chain-of-thought (CoT) learning \cite{wei2022chain, wang-etal-2023-self-prompted}, and self-correction (SC) \cite{wu2023self,pan2023automatically}.
-These methods rely on the inherent language understanding and reasoning capabilities of LLMs \cite{wei2022chain}.
-CoT learning enables models to articulate step-by-step reasoning, akin to human problem-solving, enhancing response accuracy and interpretability \cite{wei2022chain, wang-etal-2023-self-prompted}.
-SC allows models to iteratively refine their outputs, improving the precision and reliability of their responses \cite{pan2023automatically}.
-We present novel approaches for adapting these techniques to our exploration of SimpleDC.
+LLM simplification models are predominantly created through SFT; however, there has been some limited exploration of prompt-based methods and reinforcement learning.
+Instruction tuning allows LLMs to follow natural language instructions, facilitating prompt-based approaches such as in-context learning, chain-of-thought (CoT) learning \cite{wei2022chain, wang-etal-2023-self-prompted}, and self-correction \cite{wu2023self,pan2023automatically}.
+These methods rely on the inherent language understanding and reasoning capabilities of LLMs \cite{wei2022chain, liu2023summary, tian2024opportunities}.
+CoT learning enables models to articulate step-by-step reasoning, similar to human problem solving, improving response accuracy and interpretability \cite{wei2022chain, wang-etal-2023-self-prompted}.
+Self-correction allows models to iteratively refine their outputs, improving the precision and reliability of their responses \cite{pan2023automatically}.
+We present novel approaches for adapting these techniques to our text simplification task.

-In recent years, reinforcement learning (RL) has emerged as a promising approach in the domain of text simplification, with several studies demonstrating its effectiveness \cite{phatak2022medical, nakamachi-etal-2020-text, yanamoto-etal-2022-controllable}.
-Zhang et al's work on sentence simplification with RL underscored the potential of RL in the text simplification domain \cite{zhang-lapata-2017-sentence}.
-TESLEA \cite{phatak2022medical} is one of the pivotal works in the health text simplification space.
-They applied an RL-based method for simplification and used automatic metrics for evaluation.
-Their method closely aligns with our proposed work.
-Nakamachi et al. explored the use of grammaticality, meaning preservation, and simplicity in a novel RL reward function for their text simplification model \cite{nakamachi-etal-2020-text}.
-Similarly, Yanamoto et al. introduced an RL approach based on the difference between estimated and target difficulty levels, using a novel reward calculation method \cite{yanamoto-etal-2022-controllable}.
-Alkaldi et al presented an RL paradigm that refines reading levels in a controlled and iterative process \cite{alkaldi2023text}.